assemblerflow/flowcraft/README.md

 assemblerflow.py build -t "trimmomatic fastqc skesa pilon" -o my_pipeline.nf
 ```

 Seems pretty simple right?
-What if we could run this pipeline on any linux machine or cluster by leveraging
+What if we could run this pipeline with a single command on any linux machine or cluster by leveraging
 the awesomeness of [nextflow](https://www.nextflow.io/) and [docker](https://www.docker.com/)/[singularity](http://singularity.lbl.gov/)
-containers without having to install any of the pipeline dependencies in a single command?
+containers without having to install any of the pipeline dependencies?

 #### Run